 On a personal level, truly meaningful rhetoric must be centered around, and grounded in, the search for truth.
-Truth is, of course, not always evident or discernible to the momentary mind, which is why one must always seek to educate oneself and be familiarized with what truth could possibly look like for any given situation, and be guided by that.
+Truth is, of course, not always evident or discernible to the momentary mind, which is why one must always seek to educate oneself and be familiarized with how truth could possibly look, for any given situation, and be guided by that.
 The problem with such a quest is, what is true can be painted by one’s own perceptions and preconceptions.
-This is where the analytical mind becomes important, to study the evidence presented, and to logically arrive at a conclusion yes, but to also be open to being persuaded to alternative conclusions, were better evidence to be presented.
-Meaningful rhetoric should be focused on truth as its primary destination.
+It can too be molded by inputs that are external to the individual.
+This is where the analytical mind becomes important: to study the evidence presented and to logically arrive at a conclusion, yes, but to also be open to being persuaded to alternative conclusions, were better evidence to be presented.
+Meaningful rhetoric should be focused on truth as its primary destination, not on the rhetoric as an end, in and of itself.
 At least, this is true in my estimation.

 For More Rhetorical Analyses, here’s my Capstone